sanketloke/dlmultiagentsoccer/README.md

 Deep Reinforcement Learning for Multi Agent Soccer

 TODO
-1. Complete Reward Function
+1. Complete DQN with Concat and experts of networks
-2. Complete State Transform Function
-3. Complete a base DQN agent
+2. Add support for plotting the reward function over time

 References: